JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

       become: yes
 ```

+> It is possible to use the `become: yes` declaration for the playbook as a whole, but since it is not necessary for the `ssh_key_copy` role it was kept at the role level.

-Now when we run the following command, Ansible will run the playbook containing both the `ssh_key_copy` and `disable_password_login` roles:
+Now when I run the following command, Ansible will run the playbook containing both the `ssh_key_copy` and `disable_password_login` roles:

 ```
 ansible-playbook -i ./ansible/inventory/hosts ./ansible/server-setup-proxmox-ubuntu2204.yml --ask-vault-pass
 ```

-Finishing up the remaining two playbooks is done by following a similar pattern of breaking off the tasks into the appropriate file, populating the `vars/main.yml` file, paying no mind to the other directories, and adding the role to `server-setup-proxmox-ubuntu2204.yml`.
+I finished up the remaining two playbooks by following a similar pattern of breaking off the tasks into the appropriate files, populating the `vars/main.yml` file, paying no mind to the other directories, and adding the role to `server-setup-proxmox-ubuntu2204.yml`.

-With that complete, we should be able to run the playbook on a freshly installed Ubuntu 22.04 server and have it initiate to our desired state:
+With that complete, I can now run the playbook on a freshly installed Ubuntu 22.04 server and Ansible will initiateit to my desired state:

 ```
 ansible-playbook -i ./ansible/inventory/hosts ./ansible/server-setup-proxmox-ubuntu2204.yml --ask-vault-pass